kajf/bozr/README.md

 - 'request login token, remember, then use remembered {token} to request some data and verify'
 - 'create resource, remember resource id from response, then use remembered {id} to delete resource'

-### Using environment variables in tests
+### Using environment and context variables in tests

-Similar to `args` and `remember` sections, OS environment variables could be used as plaseholder values for future reference (within test case scope).
+Similar to `args` and `remember` sections, OS environment variables could be used as placeholder values for future reference (within test case scope).

-Given `MY_FILTER` environment variable exists in terminal session, the following syntax enables its usage
+Given `MY_FILTER` environment variable exists in terminal session, the following syntax with `env` prefix enables its usage

 ```json
 {